jimmoua/4043-thanos-tech/readme.md

 # Quick Start

 Refer to the following guides below to quickly get acquainted with project workflow.
+It will include how to properly do PR's and such.

 |                       Name                       |
 | :----------------------------------------------: |